bcgov/queue-management/documentation/Readme.md

 1. Run *pip install -r requirements.txt*
 1. Run the tests and ensure success

-To rebuild the container with the new packages, click the green section of the *Status Bar* and select *Rebuild Container*.
+To rebuild the container with the new requirements, click the green section of the *Status Bar* and select *Rebuild Container*.

 </details>

 <details>
-<summary>How do I update a Node packages.json</summary>
+<summary>How do I update a Node packages.json?</summary>

 The best way to update Node packages is to: